Bangaru Adigalar

 Bangaru Adigalar (3 March 1941 – 19 October 2023) was an Indian spiritual guru and the president of the Adiparasakthi Charitable Medical Educational and Cultural Trust.
 He was called "Amma", meaning mother in Tamil, by his followers and devotees of the Adhiparasakthi temple.

 Adigalar was believed by his followers to be the Poorna Avatar (holding all 16 qualities of an Avatar) as well as the incarnation of the supreme power Adhiparasakthi.
 Adigalar treated his followers equally, regardless of gender, caste, or religion.

 Income tax raid

 Adigalar's educational institutions, his residences, and trust offices were raided by income tax officials on 2 July 2010.
 The search began at 11.30 a.m. and lasted until 4:00 a.m. the next day. ₹9 crore was confiscated from Adigalar's home, while ₹3 crore was found at his trust offices.
 His son Anbazhagan's house was raided and ₹40 lakh and gold jewellery was found.

 Death

-Bangaru Adigalar died of a heart attack in Melmaruvathur, on 19 October 2023, at the age of 82.
+Bangaru Adigalar died peacefully in Melmaruvathur, on 19 October 2023, at the age of 82.